Humanities 103-104 syllabus (static version) 2020-21

 faculty (leading three-week units in this order; see their bios linked here)

 fall: Dave Robb, Caroline Fache, Sharon Green, Yurika Tamura

 spring: Alison Bory, Diego Luis, Anne Wills, Scott Denham (chair)

 Refer to each professor’s home page for office hours and other information.

-The course includes Davidson Humanities Fellows, veteran students dedicated specifically to the course as writing tutors, discussion leaders, project organizers, tech helpers, research advisors, drivers, and activities conveners.
-They are all trained as writing tutors in the writing center and have a fellows room (Carolina Inn 224) as a space for working with students in the course; they can also meet at other convenient venues—in the library, over coffee at Summit, in the Union or Wall.
+The course includes Davidson Humanities Fellows, veteran students dedicated specifically to the course as mentors, writing tutors, discussion leaders, project organizers, tech helpers, research advisors, and activities conveners.
 The Humanities Fellows are the backbone of the Humes community of teaching and learning in the course.
 The Fellows immerse themselves fully in the course, attending all the course meetings and doing all the readings alongside the students in the course.